-Treatment programs are the foundation of lifestyle changes which a person with addiction must make in order to remain sober and clean.
+Treatment programs are the foundation of lifestyle changes that a person with addiction must make in order to remain sober and clean.
 A person in recovery has to find new coping mechanisms for dealing with career, toxic relationships, healing other relationships, finishing school and finding ways to minimize stress, among other things.
 Life keeps happening while in recovery.
-Some of the following are anxiety relieving activities or hobbies:
+Some of the following are anxiety-relieving activities or hobbies:

 - Horticulture or gardening

-Dual diagnoses means an individual may have a mood disorder (depression, bipolar, etc) along with alcohol or drug addiction.
-An individual with dual diagnoses has two completely separate illnesses happening which need to be treated simultaneously.
+Dual diagnoses mean an individual may have a mood disorder (depression, bipolar, etc) along with alcohol or drug addiction.
+An individual with dual diagnoses has two completely separate illnesses happening that need to be treated simultaneously.
 Many people dependent on drugs have underlying psychological issues which can be treated in residential programs:

 - Bipolar disorder